RajidiSahithi/ERA_Session8/README.md

 scheduler = optim.lr_scheduler.ReduceLROnPlateau(optimizer, mode='min', factor=0.1, patience=10, verbose=True, min_lr=0)
 </pre>

-Above Optimizers and Scheduler is used for traing the model and back propgation is done for improving the accuracy.
+Above Optimizers and Scheduler are used for training the model and back propagation is done for improving the accuracy.
 * Learrning Rate = 0.01

 #### Adam Optimizer

-Adaptive Moment Estimation is an algorithm for optimization technique for gradient descent.
-The method is really efficient when working with large problem involving a lot of data or parameters.
+Adaptive Moment Estimation is an algorithm for optimization techniques for gradient descent.
+The method is really efficient when working with significant problem involving a lot of data or parameters.
 It requires less memory and is efficient.
-Intuitively, it is a combination of the ‘gradient descent with momentum’ algorithm and the ‘RMSP’ algorithm.
+Intuitively, it is a combination of the ‘gradient descent with momentum algorithm and the ‘RMSP’ algorithm.
 I observed that it worked better than SGD

 #### ReduceLROnPlateau
 Instead of using a fixed learning rate, we will use a learning rate scheduler, which will change the learning rate after every batch of training.
 There are many strategies for varying the learning rate during training.
 In this model